ChristianLebeda/PLAN-experiments/README.md

 [algorithms ...] should be replaced with a list of methods used for mean estimation.
 PLAN runs the standard algorithm as discussed in the experiments section of the paper.
 PLAN-noscale runs PLAN without the scaling step.
 PLAN-binsearch runs PLAN using private binary search instead of the exponential mechanism for PrivQuantile.
 The binsearch variant was not used for any of the final experiments in the paper.
 IOME runs the IOME baseline.

-As an example, to run the experiment from Figure 8 (a) use
+As an example, to run the experiment used as basis for Figure 8 (a), invoke

 ```
 $ python simulations/baseline_comparison.py GaussianA PLAN PLAN-noscale IOME